Writers’ strike leaves Broadway stars to rely on their ‘live’ muscles

 “I’m bummed that it’s not going to be the Tonys that we know, but I’m grateful that they got it over the line and that we will have those very clickable moments of the performances.”

-Even the location this year — the United Palace Theatre, in the Washington Heights neighborhood of Manhattan — is a new one for the ceremony, many miles from Times Square and the theater district.
-A morning telecast rehearsal — usually open to the public — has been nixed.
+Even the location this year – the United Palace Theatre, in the Washington Heights neighbourhood of Manhattan – is a new one for the ceremony, many miles from Times Square and the theatre district.
+A morning telecast rehearsal – usually open to the public – has been nixed.
 The red carpet will be photos only and a list of presenters has not been released.

 The strike has darkened late-night TV shows such as The Tonight Show Starring Jimmy Fallon, The Late Show With Stephen Colbert and Saturday Night Live and delayed the making of scripted TV shows.